 02 of 10

 Chimpanzees are very closely related to humans.
-Not only do we share 99% of our DNA with this animal but we also share a high level of intelligence.
-Chimps have long been studied and are known to have emotions such as empathy and regret, to make and utilize a number of tools in order to hunt and get food, they have long term memory, recognize themselves in the mirror, can learn to identify colors, shapes, and objects, and even sign language in order to communicate with humans.
+Not only do people share 99 percent of their DNA with this animal, but they also share a high level of intelligence.
+Chimps have long been studied and are known to have emotions such as empathy and regret; to make and utilize a number of tools in order to hunt and get food; they have long-term memory; recognize themselves in the mirror; can learn to identify colors, shapes, and objects; and even use sign language in order to communicate with humans.

 03 of 10